awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 **Important**
 This name must exactly match your Amazon EKS cluster name\.
 Otherwise, your worker nodes will be unable to join it\.
    + **ClusterControlPlaneSecurityGroup**: Enter the security group or groups that you used when you created your Amazon EKS cluster\.
 This AWS CloudFormation template creates a worker node security group that allows traffic to and from the cluster control plane security group specified\.
-   + **NodeGroupName**: Enter a name for your node group that is included in your Auto Scaling node group name\.
+   + **NodeGroupName**: Enter a name for your node group\.
+This name can be used later to identify the Auto Scaling node group that is created for your worker nodes\.
    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes to which your worker node Auto Scaling group can scale in\.
    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes to which your worker node Auto Scaling group can scale out\.
    + **NodeInstanceType**: Choose an instance type for your worker nodes\.